volodymyrhudyma/blog/content/blog/post-a-tweet-using-twitter-api.md

 tag:
   - Node
 promote: false
-metaDescription: Learn how to create a simple Twitter Bot using Twitter API and Node.js that posts a Tweet on your behalf.
+metaDescription: Learn how to use Twitter API and Node.js to create a simple Twitter Bot that posts a tweet on your behalf.
 shareImage: /img/twitter-api-in-nodejs.jpg
-teaser: Growing a business requires big effort, including working a lot with the social media to gather an attention and promote your product to the end users.
-  Therefore, it necessary to automate as much things as possible in order not to spend your entire time...
+teaser: Growing a business requires a lot of effort, including working on social media to attract attention and promote your product to end users.
+Therefore, it is necessary to automate as much as possible so that you do not have to spend all your time...
 date: 2021-09-13T07:25:26.832Z
 ---
-Growing a business requires big effort, including working a lot with the social media to gather an attention and promote your product to the end users.
+Growing a business requires a lot of effort, including working on social media to attract attention and promote your product to end users.

-Therefore, it necessary to automate as much things as possible in order not to spend your entire time preparing posts and manually replying to the comments.
+Therefore, it is necessary to automate as much as possible so that you do not have to spend all your time preparing posts and replying to comments manually.

-If you use Twitter for a long time, you may have noticed the large amount of bots hanging around.
+If you have been using Twitter for a long time, you may have noticed the large number of bots floating around.

-So, why don't create your own one?
+So why not create your own?

 ## Prerequisites

-Before we proceed to the coding part, we need to create a Twitter application that would provide us with the necessary stuff we need to integrate with the Twitter API.
+Before we move on to programming, we need to create a Twitter application that will give us what we need to integrate with the Twitter API.

 #### \#1 - Create A Twitter Application

-To begin with, log in to the [Twitter developer's portal](https://developer.twitter.com/) with the account you want to post Tweet from.
+First, log in to the [Twitter developer's portal](https://developer.twitter.com/) with the account from which you want to post Tweet.

-Next, click on the "**Developer Portal**" link at the top right corner.
+Then click on the "**Developer Portal**" link in the upper right corner.

-Once you enter it, click "**Projects & Apps**" -> "**Overview**" -> "**Create App**".
+Once you enter it, click on "**Projects & Apps**" -> "**Overview**" -> "**Create App**".

-Provide the required details of the application and in the end, you will end up on the screen with a set of keys, but don't copy them yet, as they would change later on.
+Enter the required details of the application and at the end you will see a set of keys on the screen, but you should not copy them yet as they would change later.

 #### \#2 - Update Application's Permissions